 There’s a saying in legal circles: if you don’t write it down, it didn’t happen.
 A paper trail also is critical during and after a disaster.
 Without critical documents, it may be difficult to file insurance claims, regain access to your home after an evacuation, or reunite with family members.
-Make copies of the following financial and family records and store them in a fire-resistant, waterproof container:
+Make copies of the following financial and family records and store them in a fire-resistant, waterproof container.
+Keep copies in your emergency kit:

 - Automobile titles